mildey22/carspotting/README.md

 - Ability to view the car's details after saving, as well as the photo and location
 - Hand-translated app-wide language support for select languages
 - Modern and fine tuned UI designed with a native iOS experience in-mind
+- Option to use either light or dark mode (default)

 ## Technologies